Corona Guest Farm: Our full report

 Well away from the main farmhouse area, they also have four en-suite tents; there's also a mountain hut that can be rented out for minimum of five nights; there's also a nearby farmhouse, called Piccadilly, which has three double rooms which can be rented out – but when we last saw this, it required some modernization before we could recommend it.

 Corona Guest Farm is a place for activities, and it does attract some very serious hikers.
 With advanced notice, the farm's manager can also organize horse-riding trips.
 Given the rugged nature of the landscape, we'd only recommend this to experienced riders.
-(We haven't assessed the stables or tack here, or anywhere else in Africa where riding is offered; its always important that our travellers asses the safety of the riding here for themselves.)
+(We haven't the specialist riding knowledge to assess the tack, horses or riding guides here with any certainty, so it's always important that travellers satisfy themselves about the safety of the riding here.)
 Scenic drives and nature walks are also available.

 Food & drink